-Level of Course title Frequency Notes training Level 1 Safeguarding Children Face to face session delivered by SCB approved trainer Every 3 years as part of whole school update This must be completed irrespective of any other training undertaken.
+Level of Course title Frequency Notes training -

+Level 1 Safeguarding Children Face to face session delivered by SCB approved trainer Every 3 years as part of whole school update This must be completed irrespective of any other training undertaken.
 If you commission a level 1 course that is NOT APPROVED by Stoke-on-Trent SCB, it may not be sufficiently in depth for Ofsted.
 SCB Level 1 workbook accompanying the course should be retained for Ofsted.
 Level 2 Level 2 Working Together to Safeguard Children - multi agency (full 2 days) No requirement to renew providing some safeguarding training is undertaken every 2 years.
 This course can only be delivered face to face in a multi-agency setting to be compliant.
 DSLs who wish to refresh this course need undertake day 1 only.
 (NB level 2 training to be compliant, it cannot be done online or as a whole school.)
 Level 3 Subject specific courses relevant to needs of school community.
 Suggested :- No requirement to renew level 3 courses providing some safeguarding training is undertaken every 2 years.
 See SCB Training Prospectus for additional relevant courses Level 4 Designated Safeguarding Lead training Managing Allegations against Staff and Volunteers training No requirement to renew level 4 courses providing some safeguarding training is undertaken every 2 years.
-ANNUAL UPDATES DSLs must update their knowledge and skills regularly and at least annually (via e-bulletins, meeting other DSLs or taking time to read and update themselves) on safeguarding developments relevant to their role Keeping Children Safe in Education 2022 IMPORTANT

-RELEVANT safeguarding training every 2 years, in order to expand and diversify their safeguarding knowledge.
+ANNUAL UPDATES DSLs must update their knowledgemeeting other DSLs or taking time developments relevant to their role to read and update themse elves) on safeguarding IMPORTANT DSLs are NOT required to undertake level 1 or level 2 safeguarding training every 2 years.
+They are required to undertake the comprehensive SCB level 1 course every 3 years, and SOME RELEVANT safeguarding training every 2 years, in order to expand and diversify their safeguarding knowledge.